GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Background

 \subsection{Unified Memory Architecture}

-GPU provides \editedII{a} massive amount of parallelism for \editedII{the} acceleration of compute-intensive work, which otherwise takes \editedII{a} long time with \editedII{the} CPU.
-The specialized cores of GPU process data physically residing on \editedII{the} device, \editedII{thus} utilizing GPU as an accelerator inevitably requires moving the data from CPU to GPU memory via PCI-e bus.
-Because this creates an extra task for GPU when compared to CPU-only execution, adopting an effective memory management and data movement strategy plays a critical role. \cut{GPU cannot have direct access to either CPU memory, which is typically pageable or CPU page table \cite{harris_2018_pinned} during execution.
-Thus, it needs to convert the data into a page-locked (i.e., pinned) format, then copy to device memory space upon data movement.
-There are two methods \editedII{that} CUDA driver offers to optimize this process.
-First method involves allocating CPU data in pinned format at the first place, so that GPU can skip page table management step and directly starts by copying data.
-Second method is using unified memory for creating a virtual space, which GPU and CPU have access to, with a single pointer \cite{harris_2018_unified}.} CUDA framework offers \textit{unified memory} for creating a virtual space, which GPU and CPU have access with a single pointer \cite{harris_2018_unified}.
+GPU provides a massive amount of parallelism to accelerate the compute-intensive work, which otherwise takes a long time with the CPU.
+The specialized cores of GPU process the data that physically reside on the device, thus, utilizing GPU as an accelerator inevitably requires moving the data from CPU to GPU memory via PCI-e bus.
+Because this creates an extra task for GPU when compared to CPU-only execution, adopting an effective memory management and data movement strategy plays a critical role.
+CUDA framework offers \textit{unified memory} for creating a virtual space, which GPU and CPU have access with a single pointer~\cite{harris_2018_unified}.

-Unified memory does not remove the necessity of data movement altogether, but maintains an automatic migration of data on-demand providing data locality \cite{harris_2018_unified}. \extra{CUDA page fault handling in UM, ref paper: Performance Evaluation of Advanced Features in CUDA Unified Memory} Conceptually, \editedII{the} unified memory model fits GateKeeper-GPU in many aspects.
-For instance, \editedII{the} reference genome's designated segments are requested only when the mapper signals a potential match for the specific read in seeding, which creates an on-demand access situation.
+Unified memory does not remove the necessity of data movement altogether but maintains an automatic migration of data on-demand, providing data locality~\cite{harris_2018_unified}.
+Conceptually, the unified memory model fits GateKeeper-GPU in many aspects.
+For instance, the reference genome's designated segments are requested only when the mapper signals a potential match for the specific read in seeding, which creates an on-demand access situation.
 Likewise, it is sufficient to copy a single read only once to GPU memory for its multiple candidate reference segments.
-In our experience with different memory allocation methods at the development stage of GateKeeper-GPU, we also achieved more efficient overall execution with unified memory than pinned memory format.
-Therefore, we adopted \editedII{a} unified memory model in GateKeeper-GPU. \extra{explain more}
+In our experience with different memory allocation methods at the development stage of GateKeeper-GPU, we also achieved more efficient overall execution with unified memory than with pinned memory format.
+Therefore, we adopted a unified memory model in GateKeeper-GPU.